 - What was this about being peed by a dog?

-- What is this about killing a sheep?
+- What was this about killing a sheep?

 Ah, such a difficult question to answer.
 See, it all depends on your own past experience.
 Was it worth it for us?
-Yes it was.
-We do enjoy being around mountains.
-And we started to think that we’re a little masochistic as well.
+YES.
+Yes, it was.
+We do enjoy being around mountains and we started to think that we’re a little masochistic as well.

 We saw some amazing scenery – definitely some of the best we’ve seen in our lives.
-For us, it was worth it not only for the scenery (how else would you get these photos?), but like other endeavors that push your limit, it was worth it for the sense of accomplishment as well.
+For us, it was worth it not only for the scenery, but like other endeavors that push your limit, it was worth it for the sense of accomplishment as well.